01 Feb Sapien

 Another consideration is that just because somebody has prominence or reputation in a group, it doesn’t necessarily mean that their intentions are good.
 As we often see today, it is the people in positions of power who oft take advantage of that power, after it has been attained.
-The community focus makes collusion upon authorities possible by design once they’ve been established.

 Note: The Sapien team has stated that Sapien will make use of captchas to reduce the presence of bots on the platform.
 But there are many services that pay real humans for solving captchas, so there are still workarounds if an individual or group is keen enough.
 However, it is important to note that this is a problem that all social media and news platforms have to deal with.

 As per their roadmap, the application is scheduled to be decentralized in Q2 of 2018, but based on the same document, the “real magic” (as my colleague Steve puts it) doesn’t start happening until Q1 2019.
 Although that may be a decade away crypto-wise, we will have plenty of room for speculation.
-After all, tackling Reddit, a site commonly referred to as the front page of the internet is a big undertaking, even with a team of over 20 individuals who display pure dedication to the project and have a tenacious mentality.
-This will be an interesting David Vs. Goliath story to watch, and we at The CryptoSyndicate are eagerly awaiting to see how this story unfolds.
+After all, tackling Reddit, a site commonly referred to as the front page of the Internet, is a big undertaking, even with a team of over 20 individuals who display pure dedication to the project and have a tenacious mentality.
+This will be an interesting David Vs. Goliath story to watch, and we at CryptoSyndicate are eagerly awaiting to see how this story unfolds.

 Disclaimer: The Authors of this article are currently holders of SPN tokens.